Frankel appliance: History

-Fränkel's Philosophy
+Philosophy

-Fränkel's philosophy mirrored that Melvin Moss.
+Fränkel's philosophy mirrored that of Melvin Moss.
 Their philosophy was that the functional performance of the muscular portions of the oral capsule influence the developing functional spaces.
 Fränkel also thought that the functional spaces are influenced by the atmospheric pressure.
 He believed that the perioral muscles had restraining effect on the dental arches and that the insertion of appliance expands the capsule and allows new functional adaptation of the muscle.